 In practice however, both terms are mutually interchangeable given that an element can’t exist without tags and the purpose of tags is to create elements.

-Tags Used When Integrating a Booxi Booking Button
+Tags Used When Implementing a Booxi Booking Button

-A minimum of three tags are required to complete the integration of a Booxi Booking button.
+A minimum of three tags are required to complete the implementation of a Booxi Booking button.
 They are listed below along with their expected content.

 The <head> tag is the first section in the code containing information about a webpage's properties and links to external related files.
 This tag will contain Booxi and Google Analytics scripts.